pymor.discretizers package¶

 If

-is not specified, the number of time steps for implicit Euler time stepping.- preassemble
+time_stepperis not specified, the number of time steps for implicit Euler time stepping.- preassemble

 If

-, preassemble all operators in the resultingModel
+True, preassemble all operators in the resultingModel.

 Returns